lulinqing/OSQA-openshift-quickstart/README.md

 Your own OSQA on OpenShift
 ============================

 This git repository helps you get up and running quickly w/ a Django installation on OpenShift.
-The Django project name used in this repo is 'osqa' but you can feel free to change it.
+The Django project name used in this repo is 'osqa' but feel free to change it.

 Create the app on OpenShift
 ----------------------------